silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 of the inner workings of the CPU, but it's definitely easier to work with.
 Let's rewrite our program in assembly.

-Unlike machine code which is binary data (usually viewed as hexadecimal), assembly is entirely human-readable ASCII text.
+Unlike machine code which is pure digital data (usually viewed as hexadecimal), assembly is entirely human-readable ASCII text.
 So instead of `hexedit` we will use a program called `nano`, which is a text editor.
 Just type